jingmeng-bioinformatics/TransSSVs/README.md

         `chr1    5006153 0`<br>

 Please help us improve TransSSVs by reporting bugs or ideas on how to make things better.
-You can submit an issue or send me an email.<br>
+You can submit an issue or send us an email.<br>

 Jing Meng, Jiangyuan Wang<br>